George-Haughton/Project-1/README.md

 # Project 1

-## 1. Description
+## 1. Specifications
 This game will consist of a player controlling a small square by moving his or her mouse.
-There will be an NPC (non-playable chracter) chasing the players mouse and will attempt to touch the players mouse/square with its own square.
+There will be an NPC (Non-Playable Character) chasing the players mouse and will attempt to touch the players mouse/square with its own square.
 The player will have 3 lives and will need to run away from the NPC for as long as possible but as soon as the players is touched 3 times the game will end.

 ## 2. Requirements
 #### Non Functional Requirements